-(1) "Coverage" means any recording, broadcasting, transmitting, or webcasting of a court proceeding by the media using television, radio, photographic, or recording equipment, or any other electronic device.
-"Coverage" does not mean an activity that does not include the recording or transmitting of any video or audio of a court proceeding within a courtroom.
-(2) "Media" means legitimate news gathering and reporting agencies and their representatives whose function is to inform the public, or persons engaged in the preparation of educational films or recordings or documentaries.
-"Media" shall include persons who are independently engaged in gathering information for publication or broadcast.
-(3) "Proceeding" means any trial, hearing, motion, argument on appeal, or other matter held in open court that the public is entitled to attend.
-For the purposes of section C of this rule, a "proceeding" includes any official duty performed in any location as part of the judicial proceeding.
-(4) "Presiding Judge" means the judge, justice, master, referee or other judicial officer who is scheduled to preside, or is presiding, over the proceedings.
-(5) "Minor" means any person under eighteen (18) years of age.

-(6) "Electronic Device" means any device intended to be used in a court proceeding to capture, record, or transmit video images, still images, or audio of a court proceeding.
-Electronic devices include, without limitation, film, digital, video, and any other type of cameras; cellular telephones; tape recorders, digital voice recorders, and any other type of audio recorders; laptop computers; electronic tablets; and any other similar technological device with the ability to capture, record and/or transmit video or still images, or audio.
-C. Prohibitions.
+- (1) "Coverage" means any recording or broadcasting recording, broadcasting, transmitting, or webcasting of a court proceeding by the media using television, radio, photographic, or recording equipment, or any other electronic device.
+"Coverage" also means media personnel's posting on an internet website, communicating via social media, text messaging, or otherwise communicating via an electronic device about a court proceeding from inside the courtroom while court is in session.
+This definition of "coverage" is subject to the prohibitions listed in section C. "Coverage" does not mean an activity that does not include the recording or transmitting of any video or audio of a court proceeding within a courtroom. - (2) "Media" means legitimate news gathering and reporting agencies and their representatives whose function is to inform the public, or persons engaged in the preparation of educational films or recordings or documentaries.
+"Media" shall include persons who are independently engaged in gathering information for publication or broadcast. - (3) "Proceeding" means any trial, hearing, motion, argument on appeal, or other matter held in open court that the public is entitled to attend.
+For the purposes of section C of this rule, a "proceeding" includes any activity in the building in which the judicial proceeding is being held or any official duty performed in any location as part of the judicial proceeding. - (4) "Presiding Judge" means the judge, justice, master, referee or other judicial officer who is scheduled to preside, or is presiding, over the proceedings. - (5) "Minor" means any person under eighteen (18) years of age. - (6) "Electronic Device" means any device intended to be used in a court proceeding to capture, record, or transmit eapable of capturing, recording, and/or transmitting video images, still images, or audio of a court proceeding, and any capable of transmitting real-time textual descriptions of a court proceeding.
+Electronic devices include, without limitation, film, digital, video, and any other type of cameras; cellular telephones; tape recorders, digital voice recorders, and any other type of audio recorders; laptop computers; electronic tablets; and any other similar technological device with the ability to capture, record and/or transmit video or still images, or audio. text, or other electronic communication data.